BlieNuckel/kronoxToGCalendar/README.md

 ## Run Script On Startup

 This option is recommended, and is required to ensure the schedule stays up to date.
 Without it, you must manually run the script through the run file to make sure the calendars stay up to date.
-Without any

-# Cloud Service

-If you wish to have the script running automatically without it running locally on your computer, I can recommend [Heroku](https://www.heroku.com/) as a free solution.

-Be aware that setting this up requires knowledge of what you're doing and so it may break the script if done incorrectly, as the .exe and .zip files released don't work with Herokus services directly.
+You can always remove the automatic updates by running the 'remove_startup' file in the installed directory.

 # Trouble Shooting